 3. Strong and short power burst means faster removal

-You can think of laser ablation as similar to a stone carver with a hammer and chisel, trying to carve a stone.
-You can use a small hammer, and do many little hits on your chisel.
+You can think of laser ablation as similar to a stone carved with a hammer and chisel, trying to carve a stone.
+You can use a small hammer and do many little hits on your chisel.
 Or you could just as well use a bigger hammer to leverage more power, hence reducing the required number of hits and increasing the removal speed.
 The idea is the same for laser cleaning, except that you only want to remove a layer of material: the contaminant.

 There are different methods available to remove any given layer.
 Either the laser beam is a continuous stream of light or it is pulsed at a given duty cycle.
 Even if the end result is pretty much the same; the speed of the process is quite different depending on the methodology chosen.